Gennaro Gattuso: Fiorentina

 On 25 May 2021, Fiorentina announced the appointment of Gattuso as their new head coach, effective from 1 July.
 However, on 17 June, just two weeks before his contract was due to begin, Gattuso and Fiorentina mutually rescinded the agreement.

 Valencia

 On 9 June 2022, Gattuso was unveiled as the new manager of Valencia, competing in the Spanish La Liga, on a two-season deal.
 In the process, he became the third Italian manager to manage the club, following Claudio Ranieri and Cesare Prandelli.
 On 30 January 2023, he left his position at Valencia by mutual consent with the club.

 Marseille

 On 27 September 2023, Gattuso signed as the new manager of French Ligue 1 side Marseille.
 On 19 February 2024, he was sacked after five months in charge.

 Hajduk Split

 On 12 June 2024, Croatian Football League club Hajduk Split announced Gattuso had signed a contract with the club until 2026.
 In June 2025, he mutually agreed to terminate his contract with the club.

 Italy

-On 15 June 2025, Gattuso was announced as head coach of Italy, replacing the sacked Luciano Spalletti.
+On 15 June 2025, Gattuso was announced as head coach of Italy, replacing the sacked Luciano Spalletti following a 0–3 away defeat to Norway.
+Gattuso's debut as Italy's commissario tecnico came on 5 September in a 5–0 win against Estonia.
+In November of the same year, Italy qualified for the play-offs for the third time in a row following a 4–1 home defeat to Norway.

+On 27 March 2026, Italy defeated Northern Ireland in the semi-final 2–0 to advance to the final.
+Days later, on 31 March 2026, Italy failed to qualify for the 2026 FIFA World Cup after losing to Bosnia and Herzegovina on penalties following a 1–1 draw, marking the third straight World Cup for which they failed to qualify.
+Gattuso would later apologize for the defeat.
+On 3 April 2026, Gattuso resigned as head coach of the Italy national team.

+Lazio

+On 23 June 2026, Gattuso was named as the new head coach of Serie A side Lazio.